mason-chase/crud-test-angular/README.md

 # CRUD Code Test

 Please read each note very carefully!
-Feel free to add/change project structure to a clean architecture to your view.
+Feel free to add/change the project structure to a clean architecture to your view.

 Create a simple CRUD application with Angular that implements the below model:
 ```